billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 #### dGPU

-You'll need a dGPU for an old computer, or to configure a Xeon setup (Xeon CPUs lack iGPUs or they are super basic).
+You'll need a dGPU for an old computer, or to configure a workstation (workstation CPUs such as Xeon lack iGPUs or they are super basic).
 The requirements for acquisition are pretty modest:

 [PassMark G3D](https://www.videocardbenchmark.net/high_end_gpus.html) score > 3000**.